atarazana/gramola-operator/part-1-1.md

 As mostly everything since Operator SDK 1.0.0 there's a makefile target for it.
 And you guessed well it `make bundle`.
 So go to the terminal window, make sure the environment is loaded and run:

-> **TIP:** Before running the command have a look to the out put bellow and prepare some nice answers to the questions asked while running the target.
+> **TIP:** Before running the command have a look to the output bellow and prepare some nice answers to the questions asked while running the target.
 No worries, you can change those later if you need to.

 ```
 $ make bundle